 Inspired by the 1949 photograph by Gordon Parks.
 Bergman is filming Stromboli in Italy, and having an affair with the director, Rossellini.
 They are both married.
 For years, she can't get a job in the US, and works in Europe.

 Audrey Hepburn in Sabrina, 1954.
 Like Ingrid Bergman, she got to star with Humphrey Bogart and Cary Grant.
 Apparently Bergman suggested her for the lead role in The Nun’s Story after she read the script and realized that she was too old.

 She looks as if she's channelling Marilyn.
 At first I was confused, it could have easily been either one of them.
 Except she's wearing leather, that's got to be Madonna.
 And her blonde hair is streaked through with brown, she doesn't hide the fact she's not a natural.
 Plus, she's in control.
 No one's messing with her.
 She even tells the photographer what to do.

+Inspired by a 1978 photograph by Ron Gallela, the original paparazzi, at a celebrity tennis match.
 Marlon Brando hit him, Jackie Onasis sued him, but Dustin Hoffman always smiled when Ron Gallela took his photograph.
-The original paparazzi, he always liked taking Dustin Hoffman's photo – this one's from a celebrity tennis match.
-With this painting, I chose the photographer before the subject, after watching a documentary called "Smash his camera."
+With this painting, I chose the photographer before the subject, after watching the documentary "Smash his camera."

 Humphrey Bogart, 2016, oil on canvas, 50 x 40 cm